 Differential diagnosis of dermatophytoses includes

-Topical antifungals are generally adequate (see Table: Options for Treatment of Superficial Fungal Infections*).
-OTC terbinafine is fungicidal and allows for shorter treatment duration.
+Topical antifungals are generally adequate for skin infections ( see Table: Options for Treatment of Superficial Fungal Infections* Options for Treatment of Superficial Fungal Infections* ).
+Over-the-counter (OTC) terbinafine is fungicidal and allows for shorter treatment duration.
 Econazole or ciclopirox may be better if candidal infection cannot be excluded.
 Other adequate OTC topical treatments include clotrimazole and miconazole.

 Oral antifungals are used for most nail and scalp infections, resistant skin infections, and patients unwilling or unable to adhere to prolonged topical regimens; doses and duration differ by site of infection.